BYLAWS OF THE

 The corporation shall issue certificates of membership to each member.

-7.03 Fiscal Year
+6.03 Fiscal Year

 The fiscal year of the corporation shall run from January 1 through December 31.

-7.04 Waiver of Notice
+6.04 Waiver of Notice

-Non-profit Corporation Law, or under the provision of the articles of incorporation, or the bylaws of the corporation, a waiver thereof in writing signed by the person or persons entitled to such notice, will be equivalent to the giving of such notice.
+Whenever any notice is required to be given under the provisions of the General Non-profit Corporation Law, or under the provision of the articles of incorporation, or the bylaws of the corporation, a waiver thereof in writing signed by the person or persons entitled to such notice, will be equivalent to the giving of such notice.

-ARTICLE VIII.
+ARTICLE VII.
 AMENDMENTS AND DISSOLUTION

-majority of the members present at a meeting called for the purpose of amending bylaws, or by a solicitation to vote by written ballot without a meeting.
+The bylaws of this corporation may be amended, added to or replaced by a vote of majority of the members present at a meeting called for the purpose of amending bylaws, or by a solicitation to vote by written ballot without a meeting.

-8.02 Method of Effecting Dissolution
+7.02 Method of Effecting Dissolution

-of dissolution, or a solicitation to vote by written ballot without a meeting, when presented by a written petition requesting such meeting signed by two-thirds of the directors.
+The board of directors shall call a special meeting of the members for the purpose of dissolution, or a solicitation to vote by written ballot without a meeting, when presented by a written petition signed by two-thirds of the directors requesting such meeting.
 The resolution will be adopted if a majority of the members so vote.
 If a quorum is not obtained, a second meeting (or vote) shall be called, and the resolution will be determined by a majority of votes cast.

 7.03 Winding Up

-up the affairs of the corporation.
+The officers of the board of directors shall remain in office for the purpose of winding up the affairs of the corporation.
 All corporate property shall be disposed of in accordance with the articles of incorporation.

 END OF BYLAWS